AdarshBiswal/onlineReservation/README.md

  3. BOOKING TABLE

 ##### Schema Used <h6>
-  1. (USER table and BUS table)many to many -> one user can select multiple bus.
+  1. (USER table and BUS table)many to many -> Multiple user can select multiple bus.
-  2. (USER table and BOOKING table) many to many -> one user
+  2. (USER table and BOOKING table) many to many -> Multiple user can have multiple bookings.